 The second rule of tipping is specifically for buying drinks at a bar.
 In much of Europe, tipping bartenders isn’t expected, but in the U.S. it’s considered rude not to.
 A general rule of thumb is to give the bartender one dollar per drink.

 Finally: taxis (or cabs — these words are used interchangeably in New York).
 Most people tip cab drivers like they’re at a restaurant — 15-20% depending on service.
 If you think they took an extra long route to hike up the price, or you felt unsafe due to reckless driving, consider only tipping 10%.
 Again, you might get a dirty look or a curse word shouted at you — but hey, it’s all part of the experience.

-Despite their aversion to obstacles, many New Yorkers are perfectly nice people.
+Despite their aversion to obstacles, many New Yorkers are perfectly nice people, even to tourists in New York.
 Don’t let these tips discourage you, but rather guide you on your next trip to this incredible city.